shaneo05/Oversight/README.md

 # Licensing

-Oversight will be compliant as per the requirements of the MIT license
+Oversight will be compliant as per the requirements of the MIT license.

 # Developers

-Shane Gill (Founder/Active Developer)
+Shane Gill (Active Developer)